Fatima al-Samarqandi

-Fatima bint Muhammad ibn Ahmad al-Samarqandi (فاطمة بنت محمد بن أحمد السمرقندي), known as Fatima al-Samarqani, was a twelfth-century female Sunni Muslim Hanafi–Maturidi Scholar and Jurist.
+Fatima bint Muhammad ibn Ahmad al-Samarqandi (فاطمة بنت محمد بن أحمد السمرقندي), known as Fatima al-Samarqani, was a twelfth-century female Sunni Muslim Hanafi–Scholar and Jurist.
 She is widely regarded to be known as one of the most influential female figures in Islamic jurisprudence history.
 She was also a personal advisor of Nur al-Din Zengi, ruler of the Seljuk Empire of Syria.

 Biography

 Early life

 Fatima was born to Muhammad ibn Ahmad al-Samarqandi, a preeminent Hanafi jurist who took active part in his daughter’s education.
 He authored the book Tuhfat al-Fuqaha.

 Marriage and career

 She married 'Ala' al-Din al-Kasani, a student of her father and an expert of fiqh.
 Fatima’s dowry was Al-Kasani’s book, Bada'i' al-Sana'i' (The Most Marvellous of Beneficial Things), a commentary that he wrote on her father’s book, Tuhfat al-Fuqaha.
-Her father was so impressed by the book that he accepted it as her dowry on behalf of Ala over the kings that had asked for her hand and offered more.When her husband had any doubts and erred in issuing a fatwa, she would inform him the correct judgment and explain the reason for the mistake.
+Her father was so impressed by the book that he accepted it as her dowry on behalf of Ala over the kings that had asked for her hand and offered more.
+When her husband had any doubts and erred in issuing a fatwa, she would inform him the correct judgment and explain the reason for the mistake.
 Although al-Kasani was a competent jurist, Fatima corrected and edited his legal opinions.

 Fatima al-Samarqandi was a personal counselor of Nur ad-Din, the mentor of Saladin.